RPS, a Tetra Tech company (RPS)

-You are under no statutory or contractual obligation to provide data to RPS.
-However, if you do not provide the information necessary, then the organisation may not be able to provide the necessary services to fulfil any contractual duties we engage in.
+You are under no statutory or contractual obligation to provide data to RPS Group.
+However, if you do not provide the information necessary, then the organisation may not be able to provide the services necessary to fulfil any contractual duties we engage in.

 The organisation takes the security of your data seriously.
-The organisation has internal policies and controls in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.
+Internal policies and controls are in place to try to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by its employees in the performance of their duties.

 Data will be stored in a range of different places within the organisation's IT systems (including the organisation's email system).

-Your personal information may be transferred outside the UK or the European Economic Area.
+Your personal information may be transferred or the European Economic Area.
 If it is processed within Europe or other parts of the European Economic Area (EEA), then it is protected by European data protection standards.
-Some countries outside the EEA do also have adequate protection for personal information under laws that apply to us.
-We will make sure that suitable safeguards are in place before we transfer your personal information to countries outside the EEA that do not have adequate protection under laws that apply to us, except in cases where what are called ‘derogations’ apply.
+Some countries outside the EEA also have adequate protection for personal information under laws that apply to us.
+We will make sure that suitable safeguards are in place before we transfer your personal information to countries outside the EEA that do not have adequate protection under laws that apply to us, except in cases where ‘derogations’ apply.